What Are Amazon FBA Transaction Fees and Fee Breakdowns

 FBA Pick and Pack Fee

 The FBA Pick and Pack Fee is exactly what it sounds like.
 You need to pay for a worker to physically pick your product from one box and pack it into a new box.

 FBA Weight Handling Fee

-When you think about it, if you sell someone a heavy item then it does require special handling.
 Look at the example in the image below.
-You see that Amazon charges a whopping $124.58 for the Amazon Weight Handling Fee, but I get it.
+You’ll see that Amazon charges a whopping $124.58 for the Amazon Weight Handling Fee.